 Direct daily flights from dozens of UK airports to Amsterdam take one hour.

-The Dutch capital’s one of the greenest, cleanest cities in Europe and has a designated area for testing eco-initiatives in Centrum, known as Climate Street.
+Amsterdam is one of the greenest, cleanest cities in Europe.
+It even has an area for testing eco-initiatives in Centrum, known as Climate Street.

 Beaches and forest less than 20 minutes from the city centre have excellent family camping and self-catering as an alternative to hotels in summer.

 You can cycle anywhere in Amsterdam city centre and the famous tulip fields are less than an hour’s flat ride away in spring.

 The historic cities of Delft, Utrecht and Haarlem are about 40 minutes by train from Amsterdam and Efteling theme park is an hour’s drive east.

 Amsterdam hosts over 300 annual festivals and events, many of which are family friendly or completely kid-centred.